k-hara/ExData_Plotting1/README.md

-## This is the repository to post the figures and codes for Assignment of Course Project 1 in Exploratory Data Analysis.
+## This is the repository to post the figures and codes for Assignment of Course Project 1 in the course "Exploratory Data Analysis".

  The following is describing what to do.